Milwaukee police apologize for Bucks guard Sterling Brown's arrest as video released

 Morales’ statement came as the department released body-camera footage of the arrest.

 Brown was arrested around 2 a.m.
 Jan.
 26 in a Walgreens parking lot by officers who used a stun gun.
 Officers had been checking on a vehicle parked across two handicap spaces.

-Brown was not charged.
+As Brown walked out of the store, according to the body-camera footage, an officer standing by Brown’s car asked him for his driver’s license.
+When Brown approached his car’s passenger door, the officer touched Brown -- and he told the officer not to touch him.

 “The common denominator in all of these situations has been racism towards the minority community, the abuse of power, and the lack of accountability for officers involved.
 The lack of repercussions for the police officers involved in so many of these cases is offensive.
 This is a slap in the face to the victims’ families and communities,” Brown said in a statement posted to Twitter Wednesday afternoon.
 “Black men shouldn’t have to have their guard up and instantly be on the defensive when seeing a police officer, but it’s our reality and a real problem.
 There must be mutual respect and both sides have to figure out how to accomplish this.”